will23JD/First-Project/README.md

 ### Validator Testing

 * HTML
-    * No erros were found when passing through the official W3C validator on the home, route and git in touch page.
+    * No errors were found when passing through the official W3C validator on the home, route and git in touch page.
 * CSS
-    * No erros were found when passing through the official (Jigsaw) validator.
+    * No errors were found when passing through the official (Jigsaw) validator.
 * Accessibility
-    * I used lighthouse to comfired all pages where easy to read and accessible.
+    * I used lighthouse to confirmed all pages where easy to read and accessible.

     ![Lighthouse results](assets/images/lighthouse.png)